 - The key influential role of design and operational activities in environmental management

 - The link between public health and the environment

 IL is committed to training and participating in environmental policy issues for the benefit of our employees, customers and the public.
 IL will achieve these through:

-- Pollution evaluation and prevention, wherever possible and practicable, by the use of non-polluting techniques and practices
+- Pollution evaluation and prevention, wherever possible and practical, by the use of non-polluting techniques and practices;

-- Continuing to inform and train our employees on environmental initiatives and waste management programs
+- Continuing to inform and train our employees on environmental initiatives and waste management programs; and

 This notification is to make you aware of our plan to support Instrumentation Laboratory (IL) products in the event of a pandemic or natural disaster, specifically our response to this year’s H1N1 flu virus.
 Instrumentation Laboratory is sensitive to the fact that an interruption of service or product delivery may have an adverse effect on our customers.
 We have a global cross-functional team that has prepared a pandemic plan for our core business areas such as production, logistics, technical service, field service and customer support.

 Following the guidelines of the Centers for Disease Control (CDC), Federal Emergency Management Agency (FEMA), and the European Centre for Disease Prevention and Control (ECDC), we have reviewed our internal procedures and policies to mitigate any impact to our customers.
 As per the Business Pandemic Planning Checklist from the CDC (www.cdc.gov), and the Business Continuity Planning referred by the ECDC (www.ecdc.europa.eu), all aspects of the business have been evaluated.
 In addition, we actively monitor the recommendations of national and global health organizations such as the World Health Organization (WHO) and guidelines from the Ministry of Foreign Affairs (MOFA, Japan) for the Pacific Rim.

 To this end, we are expanding our response to such emergencies as warranted in a global market by taking the steps below: